-To support good attendance, we will monitor attendance on a regular basis through a range of measures
+In order to support good attendance, we will monitor attendance on a regular basis through a range of measures.

-Attendance data will be generated, analysed, and actioned to ensure that effective intervention strategies are implemented as a matter of routine.
+Attendance data will be generated, analysed and actioned in order to ensure that effective intervention strategies are implemented as a matter of routine.
 This data will be used to:

-- Track the attendance of individual students - Identify students who need support - Monitor and evaluate those children identified as needing intervention and support - Conduct thorough analysis of half-termly, termly, and full year data - Identify whether there are particular groups of children whose absences may be a cause for concern - Devise strategies based on the data - Benchmark against local, regional, and national levels
+- Track the attendance of individual pupils - Identify pupils who need support - Monitor and evaluate those children identified as being in need of intervention and support - Conduct thorough analysis of half-termly, termly and full year data - Identify whether or not there are particular groups of children whose absences may be a cause for concern - Devise strategies based on the data - Benchmark against local, regional and national levels